MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics

 \subsection{Micro Point-wise Attention Module}

-Micro-scale features correspond to the intrinsic attributes of individual spatial points.
-To complement the global and local attention modules, which capture long-range and neighborhood-level interactions, the micro point-wise attention module focuses on the single-point scale that could be overlooked at coarser scales.
+The micro-scale features correspond to the intrinsic attributes of individual spatial points.
 This module implements a point-wise self-attention mechanism, where each token is reweighted solely based on its own feature vector.
-As illustrated in Figure \ref{fig-overview}(e), token features from the previous block are processed through an MLP followed by a softmax operation to produce point-specific weights, which indicate the relative importance of each token.
+As illustrated in Figure \ref{fig-overview} (e), token features from the previous block are processed through an MLP followed by a softmax operation to produce point-specific weights, which indicate the relative importance of each token.
 The scaled features are then combined with the original input via a residual connection

-where $X \in \mathbb{R}^{N\times D}$ denotes the input token features, $Score_p \in \mathbb{R}^{N\times 1}$ represents the point-wise attention weights, and $X_{micro} \in \mathbb{R}^{N\times D}$ is the resulting micro-scale representation.
+where $X$ denotes the input token features; $Score_p$ represents the point-wise attention weights, and $X_{micro} \in \mathbb{R}^{N\times D}$ is the resulting micro-scale representation.
 The symbol $\odot$ indicates element-wise multiplication with broadcasting rule across feature dimensions.

-Because each token is reweighted independently of others, this module emphasizes point-specific high-frequency variations while remaining computationally efficient, with complexity $O(ND^2)$.
-In combination with the global and local attentions, it ensures that MNO simultaneously preserves fine-grained details, local neighborhood patterns, and long-range flow coherence.
+{The Local Module leverages differential attention to model inter-node relational variations (equation (\ref{eq-diff-atten})), while the Micro Module restores absolute point-wise states that are annihilated by differential operators.
+Together, the mid- and high-frequency representations learned by the Local and Micro Modules substantially enhance the Global Module’s fine-grained detail perception.
+The three modules are thus tightly coupled and jointly enable more expressive modeling of physical spatiotemporal flow fields in MNO.}